June 4, 2019

 If you want a more direct comparison of shooting in a studio vs. on location, check back in a few weeks!
 I’m working on that blog post now.

-Do you have other questions about taking lifestyle and brand portraits on location?
-Shoot me an email at email@example.com or reach out via my Contact Page.
+Do you have other questions about taking editorial and brand portraits on location?
+Shoot me an email at firstname.lastname@example.org or reach out via my Contact Page.

 There is an infinite number of options when it comes to shooting on location; all depending on the look and feel you want.
 Below are some of my favorites based on setting type in the Metro Atlanta area.